THE EARLY YEARS

 As the 1960s were coming to a close, James Fox was becoming a major British film star.
 He was also indulging in the excesses of the decade such as alcohol and drugs, long before he took the role of Chas Devlin in Performance (1968/1970).

-Fox had met Performance co-director Donald Cammell on the set of the crime caper film Duffy (1968), which they both worked on.
-Fox had also become friendly with Mick Jagger who he had met backstage at a Rolling Stones concert in Rome in 1967.
-Fox’s budding friendships with Cammel & Jagger seem to be the initial reason why he was considered for the role of Chas in Performance.
+Fox had met Performance co-director Donald Cammell on the set of the fascinating crime caper film Duffy (1968), which Cammell wrote and Fox starred in alongside James Coburn, Susannah York, and James Mason.
+Fox had also become friendly with Mick Jagger who he had met backstage at a Rolling Stones’ concert in Rome in 1967.
+Fox’s budding friendships with Cammel & Jagger seems to be the initial reason why he was considered for the role of Chas in Performance.

-To prepare for his role Fox moved to South London and immersed himself in British gangster life for 2-3 months before filming started.
-He also worked directly with the dialogue coach David Litvinoff who had come in contact with British criminals and knew the notorious Kray twins firsthand.
-Litvinoff offered Fox an insider’s look into the British gangster lifestyle that would lend his character, as well as the film, a grittiness that previous British crime films often lacked.
+To prepare for the role of Chas, Fox moved to South London and immersed himself in British gangster life for 2-3 months before filming started.
+He also worked directly with dialogue coach David Litvinoff who had come in contact with British criminals and knew the notorious Kray twins firsthand.
+Litvinoff offered Fox an insider’s look into the gangster lifestyle that would lend his character, as well as the film, a grittiness that previous British crime films often lacked.

 Fox is brilliant as Chas.
 He brings so many subtle character quirks to his role that they’re hard to notice at first glance but he knows that a simple twitch of the eye or a bite of the lip can bring a character to life in ways that are barely noticeable but extremely powerful.
 Fox becomes Chas Devlin so completely that it’s hard to know where his own performance begins and ends.